Cryptocoders-wtf/assetstore-contract/docs/README.md

 ![](https://i.imgur.com/Mp9xUwH.jpg)

 [Art Blocks](https://www.artblocks.io/) is a great platform to publish generative arts, but Solidity is not an ideal platform for generative arts (yet).
-As the compromise, they use Javascript to generate arts off-chain, store those scripts on chain (which never run on-chain) and use an HTTP server to store metadata and generated images.
+As the compromise, <u>they use Javascript to generate arts off-chain</u>, store those scripts on chain (which never run on-chain) and use an HTTP server to store metadata and generated images.

 ![](https://i.imgur.com/NxissZu.png)

 ## Vision and Mission

-Considering the current situation, we have determined to create a set of technologies and mechanisms, which will <u>make it easier and affordable to store, share, generate and compose vector images on-chain, enabling fully on-chain NFTs with rich graphics</u>.
+Considering the current situation, we have determined to create a set of technologies, protocols and mechanisms, which will <u>make it easy and affordable to store, share, generate and compose images on-chain, enabling fully on-chain NFTs with rich graphics</u>.

-We believe that we need to build a **decentralized autonomous marketplace** (automated by smart contracts), where creators can generate revenue from their creations while enabling and encouraging remixes and compositions.
+We also believe that we need to build a **decentralized autonomous marketplace** (automated by smart contracts), where creators can generate revenue from their creations while enabling and encouraging remixes and compositions.

 ## Our Approach

-Here is the list of technologies and mechanisms we are building.
+Here is the list of technologies, protocols and mechanisms we are building.

 ### SVG Compression (deployed)